HesselM/rpicross_notes/02-network.md

       User root
       Port 22
     ```
+    > You can edit the `Host XX` lines to any reference you seem fit.
+This reference is only used in the SSH call `ssh XX` to login to the defined setup.

 1. Send a copy of the ssh-keys for the root user to the RPi:
     ```